USDA Cold Storage 06/25

 year ago.

-previous month and up slightly from a year ago.
+previous month and up 2 percent from a year ago.
 Total stocks of chicken were

-pounds of turkey in freezers were up 14 percent from last month but down
+pounds of turkey in freezers were up 11 percent from last month and up

 5 percent from a year ago.